Donovan Mitchell: Personal life

 During the 2017–18 NBA season, Mitchell appeared on the cover of Slam and starred in a documentary called Rookie on the Rise.
-The docu-series follows Mitchell on his race for the Rookie of the Year.
+The docuseries follows Mitchell during his race for NBA Rookie of the Year.

 Mitchell is a fan of the New York Mets and frequently attends games during the off-season.
 Mitchell's father, Donovan Sr., has worked for the Mets for over twenty years.

+On July 11, 2025, Mitchell announced that he was now engaged to singer and actress Coco Jones.